miraemilia/evergreen/README.md

 	- able to create cart
 	- able to update cart
 	- able to check out cart
-	- able to create product (based on project requirements: should this be so?)
 	#### Admin
-  - able to modify products (create, update, delete)
+  - able to modify products (create*, update, delete)
   - *able to view all users (all details but password)
   - *able to delete users
   - *able to modify user roles